 • prolonged time for bowel movements, and/or

-• a need for manual maneuvers to pass stool
+• a need for manual maneuvers to pass stool.

-Lifestyle Changes to Cure Constipation
+Lifestyle Changes to Treat Constipation

 • Diet: increase your intake of fiber, found in whole fruits, vegetables, whole grains, beans, nuts and other seeds.
 Try to avoid or limit refined carbohydrates (foods made from flour and added sugars) and other ultra-processed foods that contain little or no fiber.